orangequilavaburst/ForagerNonessentialsBLTR/README.md

 - [**Ortalab**](https://github.com/EremelMods/Ortalab) - Adds 5 new Jokers
 - [**WaffleMod**](https://github.com/DoctorWafflePhD/WaffleMod) - Reference Joker compatibility

-All three mods are not required to be installed at once in order for the content to be included; each respective mod's additions will show up individually.
-Cross-mod content can be enabled and disabled in the Config tab of the mod - `Mods > Forager Nonessentials > Config`.
+All four mods are not required to be installed at once in order for the content to be included; each respective mod's additions will show up individually.
+Cross-mod content that adds new content like Jokers can be enabled and disabled in the Config tab of the mod - `Mods > Forager Nonessentials > Config`.

 ## Credits